osalvador/ReplicaDB/implementation_plan.md

 - Compose smoke, four-run concurrent load, worker-loss copy/merge, PostgreSQL restart, notification loss, listener restart, duplicate polling, and chaos harnesses: passed.
 - Documentation, shell syntax, POM XML, Compose YAML, and CI YAML checks: passed. `actionlint` retains pre-existing warnings in the release workflow unrelated to these changes.
 - Root CLI `NoSpringBootOnClasspathTest`: 2 tests passed.
 Full cross-database CLI suite: attempted, but blocked by DB2 amd64 emulation/container readiness on the local ARM64 environment.
+- Remote CI follow-up: the first run exposed the undeclared `rg` dependency; the portable replacements are staged for the next `Only CI/CT` run, with the affected image and load checks already passing locally.